-Join the City of Bellingham in celebrating this year’s global Earth Day theme of “Invest In Our Planet” with a week of local activities during Earth Week, April 17-23, 2022.
-The City of Bellingham is hosting free activities for all ages to honor our planet, including a volunteer work party, a photo contest, community art project, Children’s Storytimes, book lists, self-guided tours and more.
+Join the City of Bellingham in celebrating Earth Day (April 22) with activities during the week of April 16-23, 2023.
+The City is hosting free activities for all ages to honor our planet, including a volunteer work party, recycled art projects, a photo contest, nature-themed Children’s Storytimes, book lists, self-guided tours and more.
+The events are listed below; more details can be found on the City’s website at cob.org/earthday2023.

 Volunteer to restore habitat in Bellingham

-The City is hosting a volunteer work party on Saturday, April 23 from 9 a.m. to noon to restore habitat and improve water quality in Padden Creek.
-Volunteers are invited to meet in Fairhaven Park to remove invasive plants and spread mulch, which supports the growth of native plants in the area.
+The City is hosting a volunteer work party in partnership with Western Washington University LEAD, Whatcom Million Trees Project and Washington Trails Association on Saturday, April 22 from 9 a.m. to noon to restore habitat in the Sehome Arboretum.
+Volunteers will plant native plants, remove invasive ones and spread mulch.
 All ages and abilities are welcome, and no previous volunteer experience is necessary.
-Tools, gloves, instruction, and snacks are provided, as well as free coffee donated by Woods Coffee and free pizza donated by Papa John’s Pizza.
+Tools, gloves and snacks are provided, as well as free coffee and pizza donated by Woods Coffee and Papa John’s.
 Please register in advance for this free event.
 Spots are limited!

 Submit climate action photos in a photo competition

-Amateur and professional photographers of all ages can participate in the 17th annual Essence of Bellingham Photo Competition sponsored by the City of Bellingham and Whatcom Museum.
+Amateur and professional photographers of all ages can participate in the 18th annual Essence of Bellingham Photo Competition sponsored by the City of Bellingham and Whatcom Museum.
 Photo entries capture the “essence” of living, working, or playing in Bellingham.
 Several awards are given, including a Climate Action award honoring images that show actions our community is taking to address climate change and its impacts.
-Entries are due by Sunday, May 1, 2022.
-Complete competition details, including a submission form and winning photos from previous years, are available at cob.org/eob.
+Entries are due by Monday, May 1, 2023.
+Find complete competition details at cob.org/eob.

-Get outside and explore nature by checking out a state park backpack through the library.
-The library offers backpacks equipped with a Discover Pass, binoculars, field guides and a map.
+Additionally, community members can get outside and explore nature by checking out a state park backpack through the Library.
+The Library offers backpacks equipped with a Discover Pass, binoculars, field guides and a map.
 The Discover Pass allows free parking at Washington State Parks.

 Make a personal commitment to reduce environmental impact

-The City offers three pledges for community members who want to reduce their environmental impact, including pledges to take climate action, conserve outdoor water use, and pick up dog poop to keep Bellingham’s waterways clean.
-All pledge participants have the option to receive free materials that will help them begin reducing their environmental impact.
+The City offers three pledges for community members who want to reduce their environmental impact, including pledges to take climate action, conserve outdoor water use and pick up dog poop to keep Bellingham’s waterways clean.
+Pledge participants have the option to receive free materials that will help them begin reducing their environmental impact.

 Take a self-guided Stormwater Discovery Tour